NicholasBerryman/ArduinoClassResources/CodeInformation.md

 	* The result of some *function*
 	* e.g. The function *func(x)* may give a *return value* of x+5, so *func(3)* would give a *return value* of 8

-These representation methods may be used more-or-less interchangeably - anywhere you use a literal, you can also use a variable or a return value (and vice-versa).
+These representation methods may be used more-or-less interchangeably - almost anywhere you use a literal, you can also use a variable or a return value (and vice-versa).

 Any data must also be given a *data type*.
 This *data type* tells the program what operations are allowed on that data (e.g. addition on numbers, not on letters).
 C++ splits data between *simple* and *complex* types, with many different examples of each: